Flight recorders show crashed Russian jet not struck from outside - investigator

 "The plane was in excellent condition," Smirnov told a news conference in Moscow.
 "We rule out a technical fault and any mistake by the crew."

-The aircraft had received a certificate of airworthiness earlier this year from regulators in Ireland.
+The aircraft had received a certificate of airworthiness earlier this year from regulators in Ireland, where it was registered.

 Russia, an ally of Syrian President Bashar al-Assad, launched air raids against opposition groups in Syria including Islamic State on Sept.
 30.